openvinotoolkit/openvino/inference-engine/ie_bridges/python/sample/hello_query_device/README.md

 ## Sample Output

 The application prints all available devices with their supported metrics and default values for configuration parameters.
+(Some lines are not shown due to length.)
 For example:

 ```
 Available devices: